Apple Tree, Malus: “Love-Struck”

 Have you ever just known that your blind date has some shadowy past behind his chiseled cheekbones?
 Well, meet apple trees, the plant equivalent of dating baggage.
 Beneath the rosy exterior, we’ve got the whole Garden of Eden original sin debacle.
 Then there’s the tiny matter of prompting the Trojan War.
 And giving Hercules grief in the garden of Hesperides, and delivering the poison to the lovely Snow White.
-On the plus side, the tree arguably saved Asian and European civilizations as one of the only fruits that could last through the long winters.
+On the plus side, Malus arguably saved Asian and European civilizations by producing one of the only fruits that could last through the long winters.
 Cab for two, please.

 Above: Photograph by Nicole Franzen.

-Apple trees, like Mr. Shadowy Cheekbones, take some effort.
+Apple trees take effort.
 Two cultivars, the scion and the rootstock, combine to make most varieties.
 Both should suit your climate.
-Don’t fret over the minutiae–every state has agricultural extension agencies, and most have detailed resources for selecting, planting, and pruning fruit trees (more than Over 7,500 varieties of apples are grown world-wide) for your area.
+Don’t fret over the minutiae–every state has agricultural extension agencies, and most have detailed resources for selecting, planting, and pruning fruit trees (more than 7,500 varieties of apples are grown worldwide) for your area.
 You can even grow apple trees in a large container.

 Above: A picnic under the apple tree.
 Photograph by Erin Boyle.